NodeMixaholic/sparksammy-definition-reply/README.md

 A reply that I felt I needed to make to Oklomsy's "sparksammy-definition".
 Mostly an open appology letter.

 ## Oklomsy, before you read this...
-Let's just stop this war going on in the background I know you are gone and I am proud of what you have become.
+If we aren't going to be friends again, at the very least let's just stop this war going on in the background.
+I know you are gone, want to be left alone, and I am proud of what you have become.
 See here: https://sparksammy.com/oklomsy-truth/in-all-seriousness

 ## About that COSMOS thing/GEMS NT...
 yeah. it was immature of me to expect that *you* who worked on the original GEMS project, could EVER learn a language much more easy that the source material.
 Ok but serious though: you didnt have to, and it was pretty unreasonable of me to expect you to work on it if you thought it was harder.